-At some AV production companies, 80 percent of the AV actresses are currently enrolled in Tokyo area universities.
-Meanwhile, between 80 and 90 percent of the young employees with robust sales at “delivery health” out-call sex establishments or ime kura “image” clubs are girls from universities.
+At some AV production companies, 80 percent of the actresses are currently enrolled in Tokyo area universities.
+Meanwhile, between 80 and 90 percent of the young employees with robust sales at “delivery health” out-call sex establishments or ime kura “image” clubs are girls in college.

-A 21-year-old university student going by the name “Riko” works in the Sakaecho area of Chiba City tells Nakamura.
-She receives 80,000 yen a month from her parents and works three times a week at a deri heru establishment, which pays her approximately 250,000 yen per month.
+A 21-year-old university student going by the name “Riko” works in the Sakaecho area of Chiba City tells Nakamura that she receives 80,000 yen a month from her parents.
+She supplements that amount by working three times a week at a deri heru establishment, which pays her approximately 250,000 yen per month.

-“Working a regular job and going to school just does not work financially,” Riko says.
+“Working a regular job [part-time] and going to school just does not work financially,” Riko says.